utdata/rwdir/10-joins.Rmd

 ![Adding Texas to plot](images/join-scatter-tx.png)

 This is good, but the labels for the year are sitting on top of the values.
-There is an R package called ggrepel that will move those labels off the numbers.
+There is an R package called [ggrepel](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html) that will move those labels off the numbers, which we'll use with our next set of changes.
 You might have to run `install.packages('ggrepel')` to make this work.

 For this update update, we are doing a number of things, adding or modifying layers along the way:

 - Add a `goem_smooth()` fit line specific to Texas, in burnt orange.
-We'll put it before the text so it is underneath it.
+We'll put it before the text so it shows underneath the labels.
-- Modify the `geom_text` to `geom_text_repel` to move the labels.
+- Modify the `geom_text` to `geom_text_repel` to move the labels off the points.
 - Add `labs()` for a title and such to finish out our graphic.
 - Add `theme_minimal()` just to improve the looks.